pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 ```

 ### 4. Registering a kubernetes application
-Navigate to the `Application` page, click on the `Add` button on the top left corner.
+Navigate to the `Applications` page, click on the `Add` button on the top left corner.

 Go to the `ADD FROM GIT` tab, then select:
 - Piped: `dev` (you just registered)